contao/docs/docs/manual/guides/local-installation/devilbox.en.md

 {{% notice note %}}
 In order to run the Devilbox you need to have _Docker_ and _Docker Compose_ installed on your system.
-Read through the [Devilbox Prerequisites documentation](https://devilbox.readthedocs.io/en/latest/getting-started/prerequisites.html) for more information on that, including »[Windows 10 Home](https://docs.docker.com/docker-for-windows/install-windows-home/)« or »[Windows 10 Pro](https://docs.docker.com/docker-for-windows/install/)«, if you are not running these applications yet on your system.
+Read through the [Devilbox Prerequisites documentation](https://devilbox.readthedocs.io/en/latest/getting-started/prerequisites.html) for more information on that, including »[Windows 10 Home](https://docs.docker.com/docker-for-windows/install-windows-home/) (with WSL 2)« or »[Windows 10 Pro](https://docs.docker.com/docker-for-windows/install/)«, if you are not running these applications yet on your system.
 {{% /notice %}}